 First, place your ball in the tee area.
 If playing indoors, ensure that it’s at least eight feet away from the net.

 Then place the R10, mounted on the tripod stand, 6-8 feet behind the tee location and orient it so that the front of the R10 is facing the ball.
-If using a mat, make sure the bottom edge of the R10 sits at a higher level.

 Next, make sure the R10 is positioned such that the red alignment line is aligned with the location of the ball and with the intended target line.
 You can use a golf club or alignment stick to check this.